sivaramgs/custom_websearch_llm_agent_with_llama3_instruct_8B_using_ollama/README.md

 Quality assessment will be made on the integration agent response and a final response will be created if the criteria is met.

 ![Final Response](assets/final_response.png)

+Jun 2024 - Jun 2024

+### Summary:

+1. Pulled llama3 instruct 8B fine-tuned LLM in ollama ( framework to run llm models locally)
+2. Used serper as the primary tool for the search engine query intened for google search.
+3. Created planning agent to take user custom query as input and generate searchable queries.
+4. Created Integration agent to validate planning agent output and make a google search.
+5. Integration agent visited the sites and scraped the best pages to compile a response.
+6. Made a quality assessment on the compiled response and generated the final response if the response criteria was met.